Skip to content

 Author: Jamielyn Nye

-This baked tilapia recipe is an easy 30 minute dinner that delivers big flavor without much effort.
-Seasoned fillets are drizzled with butter, baked until flaky then finished with a squeeze of fresh lemon!
+This oven baked tilapia recipe is an easy, healthy weeknight dinner made with seasoned fillets drizzled with butter, baked until flaky then garnished with a squeeze of fresh lemon.

 Prep Time: 10 minutes